sola-st/MorphQ-Quantum-Qiskit-Testing-ICSE-23/docs/research/compiler_testing.md

 	- statistical test on the mean of each bitstring
 	- statistical test on the mean of the top-K bitstring
 	- statistical test on each bit
+	- Kolmogorov-Smirnov (KS) test: The two-sample K–S test is one of the most useful and general nonparametric methods for comparing two samples, as it is sensitive to differences in both location and shape of the empirical cumulative distribution functions of the two samples.
+	- QDiff approach to compare simulations: "closeness testing in L1 norm [17] to estimate the required number of measurements given confidence level p = 2/3. [...]
+To compare two sets of measurements, QDiff uses distribution comparison methods: K-S and Cross Entropy are now supported."
+	- map the output to a two dimensional output (e.g. with t-sne, PCA) and use a 2D statistical test to compare.
 	- anomaly detection based (e.g., isolation forest based), to check if the points of the Distribution A are detected as outliers when compared to the points of the Distribution B (on which the model was trained on).
 	- check the statistics of a single qubit, check the statistics of pairs of qubits happening together, etc.. inspired by monograms, diagrams, etc.. in BLEU score.
 	- naive bayes: check if a trained naive bayes model, which is based on the single qubit occurrences, can learn to predict whether the datapoint comes from platform A or B. Note that Naive Bayes, has as assumption that the variable (in this case the qubit) are independent, whereas in our cas, due to the entanglement, they are not independent.